 The most common reasons why a car is hard to start when warm are due to a defective crankshaft or camshaft position sensor.
 It could also be caused by a clogged air filter, faulty battery connection, vapor lock, or a bad ground connection.

-But, you don’t want to overlook the possibility of a bad starter or trouble with the fuel system either.
+You don’t want to overlook the possibility of a bad starter or trouble with the fuel system, either.
 Here is a more detailed list of the most common causes why your car is hard to start when warm:

 1. Defective Crankshaft or Camshaft Position Sensor